How do you measure the success and impact of your marketing efforts in attracting new members to your coworking space?

 It has taken me years to learn all these things below, and I still need help with the more comprehensive parts of Google Analytics.

-Tackle one tool at a time if you are on your own, or hire someone to do it for you.
+Tackle one tool at a time if you are alone or hire someone.

 I’ve become very fast at searching for people and places online and connecting.

-It’s like every tool below is a gem I’ve picked up in video game!
+Every tool below is a gem I’ve picked up in a video game!

 Want to know what’s happening on your website?